pindjouf/kof/README.md

 - **Main Entry:** Access the main note with the `main` command.

+- **Sync Notes:** You can sync your notes across multiple devices by self-hosting your repository on a server.
+Use the `--sync` flag to export your local repository to a server.

 ## Roadmap

 ### Planned Features

-- [ ] **Sync Notes Between Computers:** Add a --sync flag to allow users to sync their notes to a server they can self-host.
+- [x] **Sync Notes Between Computers:** Add a --sync flag to allow users to sync their notes to a server they can self-host.

 - [ ] **Terminal User Interface (TUI):** Implement a TUI to create and manage notes with different categories.